-We kicked off our four-part series on workplace wellbeing last week.
-In this part, we’ll be discussing the importance of mental wellbeing, and the effects that poor workplace mental health can have on a range of behaviours including employee engagement and productivity.
+We'll also be breaking down the effects that poor workplace mental health can have on a range of behaviours, including employee engagement and productivity.

-How common are issues with mental health in the workplace?
+How common is poor mental wellbeing in the workplace?

-But at the moment, less than half of organisations provide mental health training for managers.
-While this has improved slightly from the previous year, respondents are still more likely to disagree than agree that their manager has the skills to support the mental health of their employees.
+At the moment, less than half of organisations provide mental health training for managers.
+And this has improved slightly from the previous year.
+However, respondents are still more likely to disagree that their manager has the skills to support employee mental health.

 We should not underestimate the role played by stress, either.
-Almost two fifths of respondents reported an increase in stress-related absence since last year, with only 8% of businesses reporting a decrease.
+Almost two fifths of respondents reported an increase in stress-related absence since last year.
+In fact, only 8% of businesses actually reported a decrease.
 The most common reason has often been heavy workload.
 The same is true for the 2019 survey, with the addition that an increasing number of respondents are blaming poor management styles.

 The legal sector is arguably one of the most demanding in the UK.
 Lawcare is a support organisation for legal professionals that runs an advice hotline.
 In 2019, the number of people using their service was up 8% compared to the previous year.
 According to Lawcare, the most frequently cited reason was stress (26%) followed by depression (12%).

-When asked what first steps could be taken to improve workplace mental health, Karen said, ‘Many of us are juggling family and work life – so consider if you can offer flexible working or other solutions to ease this burden.
-Also, be aware of presenteeism, or the perception that you must work additional hours.’
+When asked what first steps could be taken to improve workplace mental health, Karen said, 'Many of us are juggling family and work life, and so consider if you can offer flexible working or other solutions to ease this burden.
+Also, be aware of presenteeism, or the perception that you must work additional hours.'